Focus on… Section 7 of the Health and Safety at Work etc Act 1974

 We are all by now familiar with an employer's duties to its employees and those not in their employment under sections 2 and 3 of the Health and Safety at Work etc. Act 1974.

-However, section 7 of the Act places a duty on the employee to take reasonable care of the health and safety of themselves and others who may be affected by their acts or omissions at work.
+However, section 7 of the Act places a duty on an employee to take reasonable care of the health and safety of themselves and others who may be affected by their acts or omissions at work.
+This section also extends an employee’s requirement to co-operate with their employer to ensure that the company complies with its health and safety duties under the Act.

 When is Section 7 of the Health and Safety at Work Act used?